 The Hume Highway directly links Sydney and Melbourne, starting in one and finishing in the other.

 At the Sydney end, the highway section of Hume Highway links up with the M5 and M7.
 Still, you can continue to follow the A28/A22 route, where the old Hume Highway continues under a number of different road names (including Liverpool Road and the Camden Valley Way) until it joins up with the Great Western Highway (Parramatta Road) in the Sydney suburb of Ashfield.

 While in Melbourne, the motorway section of the Hume Highway links up to the M80 (also known as the Metropolitan Ring Road).
 The old Hume Highway route, also known as Sydney Road (State Route 55), takes you all the way into the city.

-With all of that in mind and based on my experience over the last several years, here are best places to stop along the Hume Highway when driving between Sydney and Melbourne.
+With all of that in mind and based on my experience over the last decade, here are the best places to stop along the Hume Highway when driving between Sydney and Melbourne.